cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.

+The protocol as specified in this document does not target the following goals.

+* Post quantum security.
+FROST requires the hardness of the Discrete Logarithm Problem.
+* Robustness.
+In the case of failure, FROST requires aborting the protocol.
+* Downgrade prevention.
+The sender and receiver are assumed to agree on what algorithms to use.
+* Metadata protection.
+If protection for metadata is desired, a higher-level communication channel can be used to facilitate key generation and signing.

 The rest of this section documents issues particular to implementations or deployments.

 ## Nonce Reuse Attacks